Our jaw plays an important role both aesthetically and functionally.

 You'll need to spend at least a night in the hospital after jaw surgery

-Don't expect to perform somersault right after your surgery!
+Don't expect to perform a somersault right after your surgery!
 You'll need time to recover from the general anaesthesia, and you won't be able to eat or drink well right after the surgery.

 An IV drop will be required so that you get all the nutrients and medication required.
 The exact duration of your stay depends on the extent of your surgery and your personal speed of recovery.